Have You Completed Your Annual SEC Review (Rule 206(4)-7)?

 Step 3: Lay the Operational Groundwork

-• Compliance: This is arguably the most complex and critical aspect of starting an RIA.
+- Compliance: This is arguably the most complex and critical aspect of starting an RIA.
 While you can handle initial tasks like choosing an entity type and securing insurance, compliance requirements quickly become intricate.
-It is highly recommended to hire an experienced compliance professional to guide you through the process.
+It is highly recommended to hire an experienced compliance professional to guide you through the process, especially concerning the regulatory filings required by the state or the SEC.

 Q&A: Your Top RIA Startup Questions Answered